Kei Cozzolino

+Early life

+Cozzolino was born in Ichigaya, Shinjuku by Japanese mother and Italian father.
+He grew up in Japan and had his first experience with racing at 8 years old, thanks to his dad's passion for cars.
+When Cozzolino turned 14, they moved to Florence, Italy, where he studied at an international school.

 Racing career

 Karting

 Cozzolino started karting at the age of 9.
 He competed and won in various competitions in classes in Japan and around the world.
 His karting career ended in 2005 when he switched to racing cars.

-Junior formula
+Junior Formula

 In 2006, Cozzolino made his debut in auto racing, in the Formula Toyota series, during the second round of the championship at Sendai Hi-Land Raceway.
 Cozzolino finished tenth out of eleven finishers.
 In 2007, he competed in the Formula Challenge Japan and the Formula Toyota classes.
 In the Formula Challenge Japan, supported by Nissan, Toyota and Honda, Cozzolino won one race.
 All the drivers who entered both the Formula Toyota and Formula Challenge Japan series were supported by Toyota.
 This was to promote the Formula Challenge Japan as a replacement of the Formula Toyota after the series disbandment.
 In the final season of the Formula Toyota, Cozzolino won the title.
 Cozzolino was strong all season long, but Keisuke Kunimoto had the lead before the final round of the season.
 At the final round of the season at Fuji International Speedway Cozzolino qualified second and Kunimoto sixth.
 After a strong race Cozzolino won the race, KyoYu did not finish the race, thus the championship was decided in Cozzolino's favour.